 Stay sharp with nuts

 If you’d like to keep your mind sharp well into your golden years, you should go nuts.
-New research from Deakin University’s Institute for Physical Activity and Nutrition has found that older people who eat a small handful of nuts every day are helping to maintain their cognitive function, with significant brain benefits seen in people over the age of 60 who ate a half to one serving of nuts each day – that’s 15 to 30 grams of deliciousness.
+New research from Deakin University has found that older people who eat a small handful of nuts every day are helping to maintain their cognitive function.
+Significant brain benefits were seen in people over 60 who ate half to one serving of nuts each day (15-30g).

 “Eating a handful of nuts each day is a simple strategy that improves cognitive performance for older adults, among many other health benefits,” says study lead Dr Sze-Yen Tan.

 A single serving of nuts is equivalent to around 20 almonds, 15 cashews, 10 Brazil nuts or 10 walnuts.
-And in great news for those of you who love a nutty spread, Dr Tan says that peanut butter and other nut butters should also work as a brain-booster.
+And in great news for those who love a nutty spread, Dr Tan says peanut butter and other nut butters should also work as a brain-booster.

 “We included all tree and ground nuts, in whole and butter forms,” he says.
 “Because all nuts have similar nutrient profiles, the findings are likely applicable across all forms.”